 When she continued to talk to us rudely I told her that I would have to record the rest of our conversation with her.
 Then and only then did she try to be nicer to us.
 My husband reached out to guest relations when we got home and we were given a case number.
 Today, 8/18, I have reached out again as we have heard nothing back from Target about the situation.

 I was told again that someone would contact us.
 To me it is upsetting that they were trying to be deceitful about our benefits and additionally trying to force us to buy something that we knew we did not need nor want.
 For others who are already overwhelmed with buying glasses for the first time, they may have unknowingly paid that thinking that, that's the final cost and that they had no other choice.

 We have also reached out to our insurance provider to make them aware of the shady practices being done at the aforementioned Target optical location.
 While we have already chosen to shop elsewhere for our kid's glasses, it is still important to us that Target addresses this issue by thoroughly investigating this location's practices so that this does not happen to anyone else.

-Review about: Target Optical Sales Representative.
+Product or Service Mentioned: Target Optical Sales Representative.

 Reason of review: Problems with payment.